-Disclosures of Inventions.
+Disclosures of Inventions

 In the case of a possible invention to disclose, the PI refers to the guidance of the Office of Corporate Engagement.

+Trainings

-Required Trainings.
-Researchers are responsible for completing required research trainings:
+Researchers are responsible for completing required and recommended research trainings, which include the following:

-- Institutional Data Policy (renew annually).
+REQUIRED: Institutional Data Policy (renew annually)

 Those with access to S4 data must complete university-approved institutional data training annually.
-All others must complete institutional data awareness training annually. - Human Subjects Protection Training.
+All others must complete institutional data awareness training annually.

+REQUIRED: Human Subjects Protection Training

 All investigators and key personnel at OSU who participate in research must be trained in the protection of human subjects.
 The university uses the Collaborative Institutional Training Initiative (CITI) for this requirement.
 CITI training can take 4-8 hours to complete.

 Ohio State also requires all faculty, staff and students who are eligible to conduct research at the university to be trained in the Responsible Conduct of Research.
 RCR is also completed in the CITI system and is in addition to the human subjects protection training.
 This training usually takes less than 45 minutes to complete.
 The exception is that individuals who have completed the CITI RCR course within the last five years at a previous institution do not need to retake the course.

-Recommended Trainings.
-The following research trainings are highly recommended for all investigators:

-- Being a Principal Investigator: Roles, Responsibilities, and Resources.
-This BuckeyeLearn training provides an overview of PI responsibilities and how to work with OSP and the college's GMs. - Workday: The Grant Management Dashboard for Principal Investigators (Recorded Session).
-This one-hour BuckeyeLearn training orients PIs on how to effectively use the Workday Grant Management Dashboard, providing examples of commonly encountered situations. - Federal Time and Effort Reporting.
-OSP created a short BuckeyeLearn video to explain effort reporting at Ohio State.
+Recommended: Being a Principal Investigator: Roles, Responsibilities, and Resources

+This BuckeyeLearn training provides an overview of PI responsibilities and how to work with OSP and the college's GMs.

+Recommended: Workday: The Grant Management Dashboard for Principal Investigators (Recorded Session)

+This one-hour BuckeyeLearn training orients PIs on how to effectively use the Workday Grant Management Dashboard, providing examples of commonly encountered situations.

-Co-Management Role: CPH Research Support Team
+Co-Management Role: CPH Office of Research

-Liaison between the PI and the SPO.
-The Research Support Team serves as a liaison between the PI and the SPO.
+Liaison between the PI and the SPO

+The CPH Office of Research serves as a liaison between the PI and the SPO.
 PIs do not contact the SPO directly; instead, PIs work with their GM, who involves the SPO as needed.
-The Research Support Team works with the PI to help them complete their research project successfully, while remaining in compliance with the specific requirements of a given project.
-The Team helps to ensure the project is compliant with purchasing, payroll/personnel appointments, faculty effort management, travel, subawards, cost share, reporting, export controls, human subjects, animals, and any conflicts of interest.
+The Office of Research works with the PI to help them complete their research project successfully, while remaining in compliance with the specific requirements of a given project.
+The CPH Office of Research helps to ensure the project is compliant with purchasing, payroll/personnel appointments, faculty effort management, travel, subawards, cost share, reporting, export controls, human subjects, animals, and any conflicts of interest.

-Workday.
+Workday

 The GM initiates and submits the requests to set up new subawards and subaward amendments in Workday.
 These actions workflow to the PI for approval and then on to the SPO to review and initiate the contract to be sent to the other entity.
-The GM monitors progress - following up with the SPO as needed - until the contracts are fully executed.
+The Office of Research uses a tracking system - following up with the SPO as needed - to monitor progress until the contracts are fully executed.

-Grant Reporting.
+Grant Reporting

 The GM provides guidance to the PI on reporting requirements of the sponsor and assists with any financial and effort reporting that is not automatically submitted by OSP in relation to a grant contract.

-Project Closeout.
+Project Closeout

 The GM provides guidance to the PI based on sponsor and OSP requirements for project closeout.
 The PI consults with their GM 3-6 months before the end of an award to discuss a spend down plan, review any questions or issues about project closeout and, if needed, plan for a project extension.

-4. Cost Share
+Cost Share Guidelines